jupyter/nbconvert/docs/source/usage.rst

 .. _convert_notebook:

-Notebook and preprocessors
+Notebook and processors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 * ``--to notebook``

   .. versionadded:: 3.0

   This doesn't convert a notebook to a different format *per se*,
-  instead it allows the running of nbconvert preprocessors on a notebook,
+  instead it allows the running of nbconvert processors on a notebook,
   and/or conversion to other notebook formats.
 For example::

       jupyter nbconvert --to notebook --execute mynotebook.ipynb